minhducnguyen189/com.springboot.cloud/README.md

 ```

+# EXAMPLE WITH SPRING CLOUD FEIGNCLIENT BASIC

+- In this example you should start following modules.
+  - Bff-Application-Service
+  - Blog-Application-Adapter (profile: application-local.yml)

-# EXAMPLE WITH SPRING CLOUD FEIGNCLIENT
+# EXAMPLE WITH SPRING CLOUD FEIGNCLIENT AND EUREKA

 - In this example you should start following modules.
   - Eureka-Server